Joining SES: Tips for Getting Started

 The best advice to all potential SES applicants is to start writing the Executive Core Qualifications (ECQs) right away.

-The Executive Core Qualifications (ECQs) are OPM's tool for assessing whether you have demonstrated the levels of leadership necessary to join the SES to be accepted into an SES Career Development Program.
+The Executive Core Qualifications (ECQs) are the Office of Personnel Management's tool for assessing whether you have demonstrated the levels of leadership necessary to join the SES to be accepted into an SES Career Development Program.

-Related: Does your resume pass the 6-second test?
+Related: Does your resume pass the six-second test?
 Get a FREE assessment.

 If you start writing your ECQs now, you can also use this as an important self-assessment tool.
-"This way, you can begin to look at what's missing according to the Office of Personnel Management's required 28 leadership competencies," advised Diane Hudson Burns, co-author, The New SES Application.
+"This way, you can begin to look at what's missing according to the Office of Personnel Management's required 28 leadership competencies," advised Diane Hudson Burns, co-author of "The New SES Application."

 The practical reason for this self-assessment is that you're going to have to prove your SES worthiness with specified types of real-life examples.
 If you are lacking some of the real-life examples, then you need to fill in the gaps over the next several years by seeking career opportunities to help you achieve your goal.
 This exercise will literally help you plan your climb.

-The ECQs are your Past Performance.
+The ECQs Are Your Past Performance

-ECQs are broken into 5 separate leadership competencies (see the list below).
-You need to write two examples for each of the ECQs from your past work experience which show that you already demonstrate a particular leadership competency.
-If you have managed a program, changed an organization, lead staff through difficult times, worked through a changing budget, or developed a new partnership, then you have some excellent accomplishments to start writing your ECQs.
-Consider these ECQ descriptions and questions to help you prepare to write your ECQs:
+ECQs are broken into five separate leadership competencies (see the list below).
+You need to write two examples for each of the ECQs from your past work experience, which show you already demonstrate a particular leadership competency.
+If you have managed a program, changed an organization, lead staff through difficult times, worked through a changing budget or developed a new partnership, then you have some excellent accomplishments to start writing your ECQs.

-• ECQ #1 -- Leading Change: This competency is about leading change, not just implementing change.
+• ECQ #1 -- Leading change: This competency is about leading change, not just implementing change.
 It demonstrates creativity and strategic thinking.
 Ask yourself, "When did I lead change?
 Why was change needed?
 What was my role in the change?"
 Remember, this is not about what your department did, but what you did to lead change.

-• ECQ #2 -- Leading People: The second ECQ centers on the ability to lead people toward meeting the organization's vision.
-Your example might address conflict management, leveraging diversity, or implementing career development.
+• ECQ #2 -- Leading people: The second ECQ centers on the ability to lead people toward meeting the organization's vision.
+Your example might address conflict management, leveraging diversity or implementing career development.
 Ask yourself, "Who did I lead?
 What was going on with them?
 What were the challenges of their jobs?"

-• ECQ #3 -- Results Driven: The third ECQ relates to action, staying on task, following up, and being driven by the desired results.
+• ECQ #3 -- Results driven: The third ECQ relates to action, staying on task, following up and being driven by the desired results.
 Top leaders are very results driven, like Giuliani was as New York's mayor.

-• ECQ #5 -- Building Coalitions: The fifth ECQ is about partnering, political savvy, influencing and negotiating.
+• ECQ #5 -- Building coalitions: The fifth ECQ is about partnering, political savvy, influencing and negotiating.
 Ask yourself, "How well do I partner with other organizations to achieve goals?
 How well do I communicate with them?
 How well do I work with others?"

 Writing your ECQs is like writing your own executive leadership book about what you have accomplished.
 It's an important exercise that can result in increased confidence in your achievements and an impressive resume.
 The ECQs are also important talking points for your next behavior-based interview.
 For instance: What is your best accomplishment for 2011?
 Write it down and share it with your best friend or co-worker!